aghorler/sec-labs/README.md

 * Please note that, by publishing this work, I am explicitly **NOT** facilitating or allowing plagiarism, and I expressly forbid this work to be used in such a manner.

 # sec-labs

 Secure Electronic Commerce (INTE1071) labs as part of the Bachelor of Information Technology (BP162) at RMIT University in S2 2017.

+**Disclaimer**

+These lab tasks were built to specification.
+I would not necessarily implement the solutions and methods used in this assignment in my personal work.

 ## Plagiarism notice